marklogic-community/RunDMC/README.md

 If you change the ports, you will also need to create src/config/server-urls-local.xml.
 This file is also not to be checked in.
 You can copy the host/@type="local" example from server-urls.xml.
 Both files will be loaded (if present), and the -local version will take precedence if present.

+#### Root path

+In deploy/build.properties, change the modules-root property to point to the location of your project's src directory.
+Specify the absolute path.

 ### Bootstrapping